EU Chiefs Seek Way Forward After sofagate Tensions - UrduPoint

 Brussels has been rattled by the incident in Ankara last week that saw von der Leyen left without a chair at talks with male counterparts Michel and Turkish leader Recip Tayyip Erdogan.

-The awkward scene has snowballed into a scandal that has sparked allegations of sexism, intensified jockeying between the EU's institutions and threatened to derail efforts to mend ties with Turkey.
+The awkward scene snowballed into a scandal that has sparked allegations of sexism, intensified jockeying between the European Union's institutions and threatened to derail efforts to mend ties with Turkey.

-European Council head Michel has faced flak for not appearing to support European Commission boss von der Leyen and has said he "hasn't been sleeping well at night" due to regrets over the incident.
+European Council head Michel has faced flak for not appearing to support European Commission boss von der Leyen.

+Michel offered his "deep regrets" to her at Monday's talks and assurances "such an incident must not happen again", his spokesperson said.

+The council chief also stressed the need to "allow no one to divide the EU", the spokesperson added.

-A Commission source said von der Leyen at the meeting on Monday "made clear that she will never allow such a situation to arise again".
+A Commission source said von der Leyen had on Monday "made clear that she will never allow such a situation to arise again".

 The former German defence minister was angered by the diplomatic slight in Ankara and is seeking to make sure that her role as head of the EU's executive is treated on a par with Michel's job running the body that brings together the bloc's 27 leaders.